YifengGuo/Movie-Recommendation-System/README.md

     with other 1000 movies and M3 only has relationship with other 5 movies.
 In this way, the M1 and M3 should be more related.
 This is the reason we apply normalization to make the similarity comparison on the same standard.

-    Each row of normalized matrix represents current movie's similarities with other movies which are both rated by some user
+    * Each row of normalized matrix represents current movie's similarities with other movies which are both rated by one user.
+In other words, each row means the similarity probabilities between M_x and all other movies.
+    * Each entry of the matrix represents the conditional probability.
+(M1, M2) means given rated M1, what is the probability for this user to also rate M2.

+    * P(A|B) != P(B|A) explains why probability on diagonal are not equal

     In this way, the co-occurrence matrix becomes asymmetrical. value(M1, M2) = 2/6, value(M2, M1) = 2/11
     This can be explained as M1 was not that popular so people who watch both M1 and M2 are even less.
 So M1 to M2's